apple/swift-system/NNNN-system-stat.md

   // MARK: Flags Available on Darwin only

   #if SYSTEM_PACKAGE_DARWIN
+  /// File is compressed at the file system level.
+  ///
+  /// The corresponding C constant is `UF_COMPRESSED`.
+  /// - Note: This flag is read-only.
+Attempting to change it will result in undefined behavior. public static var compressed: FileFlags { get }

+  /// File is tracked for the purpose of document IDs.
+  ///
+  /// The corresponding C constant is `UF_TRACKED`.
+  /// - Note: This flag may be changed by the file owner or superuser. public static var tracked: FileFlags { get }

   /// File requires an entitlement for reading and writing.
   ///
   /// The corresponding C constant is `UF_DATAVAULT`.
   /// - Note: This flag may be changed by the file owner or superuser. public static var dataVault: FileFlags { get }

+  /// File requires an entitlement for writing.
+  ///
+  /// The corresponding C constant is `SF_RESTRICTED`.
+  /// - Note: This flag may only be changed by the superuser. public static var restricted: FileFlags { get }

   /// File is a firmlink.
   ///